caseyg/archive.caseyagollan.com/reading.markdown

 read:
 - year: In Rotation / On Stack
   read:
+  - title: 'Through the Vanishing Point: Space in Poetry and Painting'
+    author: Marshall McLuhan and Harley Parker
   - title: 'Utopia or Oblivion: The Prospects for Humanity'
     author: R. Buckminster Fuller
   - title: 'Strike Art: Contemporary Art and the Post-Occupy Condition'